hszhoushen/FPANet/README.md

-# FPA-ESC
+# FPANet

-The repository is the Pytorch implementation of paper:

-Feature Pyramid Attention Network for Audio-Visual Scene Classification
+The repository is the Pytorch implementation of paper: Feature Pyramid Attention Network for Audio-Visual Scene Classification

 ## Installation